As gun violence looms over Pennsylvania youth, local organizations offer safe spaces

 "I've lost a lot of people in my life to gun violence, most recently my brother, David, who introduced us to this barn," Rosser said.
 "He was killed right before the pandemic started in March.
 He was gunned down in Philly right around the corner from where we grew up," Rosser said.

 It's not just adults who want to make a difference, it's young people, like Jordan Dill, too.
-He is a 16-year-old standout basketball player at Germantown Friends School.
+He is a 16-year-old standout basketball player at Germantown Friends School in Philadelphia.
 But even his basketball stardom has not made him immune to the violence around him.

 "When I was young, when I was probably in grade school, a couple of friends passed away from gun violence," Dill said.
 "It's hard, but I'm used to it now.
 I know that's crazy to say, but I'm used to it."